Concentration measurement in bases

 The concentration of a base is particularly relevant in chemical synthesis processes, wastewater treatment, and quality control of pharmaceuticals and food, as controlling it can influence the reaction rate, define the end product, and ensure compliance with safety standards.

-Specifically equipped with advanced sensors for detecting hydronium ion concentration, modern analysis devices allow precise adjustment of the pH value, which is indispensable for the successful completion of numerous industrial processes.
-As a result, the use of these technologies increases efficiency, ensures product quality, and, last but not least, minimizes environmental impact.
+Specifically equipped with advanced sensors for detecting hydronium ion concentration, modern analytical devices allow for precise adjustment of the pH value, which is essential for the successful completion of numerous industrial processes.
+As a result, the use of these technologies increases efficiency, ensures product quality, and ultimately minimizes environmental impact.